 ART FORMS Penelope works in installation creation and theatre devising and often her works combine both.
 Her written works range from short stories to poetry and plays.

 BACKGROUND: Penelope is highly skilled in puppetry, performance, installation design and creative writing.
-She has worked professionally in the arts for 30 years and is currently the Artistic Director for Barking Spider Visual Theatre.
+She has worked professionally in the arts for 30 years and is Artistic Director of Barking Spider Creative.
 She has generated, collaborated and directed works with diverse communities across Australia and internationally.
 Her multidisciplinary creations are presented in sites as wide-ranging as museums and galleries, theatres, site-specific/heritage buildings/locations, in-school residencies, scientific collaborations and for works radio.
 As a part of Penelope’s practice, wherever possible, she works with young people as equal creative collaborators and innovators.

 // Penelope acknowledges the traditional custodians of the land on which she lives and works - Gulidjan and Gadubanud peoples of the Eastern Maar Nation, Ancestors and Elders, past, present and emerging.
 The sovereignty of Aboriginal and Torres Strait Islander people has never been ceded //